cleira0501/Data-Science-25Sp/data-science-curriculum-build/challenges/c06-covid19-assignment.md

     ## # A tibble: 1 × 4
     ##   mean_cases_per100k sd_cases_per100k mean_deaths_per100k sd_deaths_per100k
     ##                <dbl>            <dbl>               <dbl>             <dbl>
-    ## 1             10094.
-8484.
-174. 159.
+    ## 1             24934.
+6167.
+375. 160.

 - Which rows did you pick?
   - I excluded all rows with NA(missing) values.
+And I picked 2022/05/11 as my date to focus on because I found in q7 that that’s one of the days where the peak cases/100k happened.
 - Why?
   - Because the counties with NA values still gets added to the total counties count, however, their population is being treated as 0 which skews up the data during calculation.
+I thought it would be interesting to see the mean and sd of one of the days where the peak number of cases occurred.

 ### **q7** Find and compare the top 10